jadecobra/python_tdd_exercises/source/calculator/calculator_10.rst

 code from the chapter
 *************************************************************************************

-:ref:`Do you want to see all the CODE I typed in this chapter?<streamlit: tests and solutions>`
+:ref:`Do you want to see all the CODE I typed in this chapter?<how to make a calculator 10: tests>`

 ----